GeloCreativeStudio/library/README.md

   - Edit existing book information
   - Delete books from the library
 - **Search and Filter:**
-  - Search for books by title or author
+  - Search books by title or author
   - Filter books by genre and availability
 - **User-friendly Interface:** Responsive design for seamless use on desktop and mobile devices
 - **RESTful API:** Well-structured API for easy integration and extensibility